 Source: LBR Luxury Business Report, NEO Luxury Study

-When luxury experiences a return to ownership, are the winners icons like a Montblanc masterpiece, a Porsche 911 or a Robbe & Berking collection?
-And loser "Gucci" newbies who are waiting to hunt the trend truffle pigs?
-Regardless of the direction in which luxury is moving, one thing is clear: consumption will become more conscious.
-There is a particular opportunity in the “Made in Germany” seal and in factories that impress with national supply chains and are best able to meet the consumer's desire for transparency, social and ethical responsibility in terms of the company's basic attitude.
+If luxury is experiencing a return to ownership, are the winners icons like a Montblanc Meisterstück, a Porsche XNUMX or a Robbe & Berking collection?
+And losers "Gucci" newbies waiting to hunt down trendy truffle pigs?
+Regardless of which direction luxury moves in, one thing is clear: consumption will become more conscious.
+One opportunity lies in particular in the "Made in Germany" seal and manufactories that impress with national supply chains and can best satisfy the consumer's desire for transparency, social and ethical responsibility on the part of the company qua basic attitude.

-In the middle range are the trends of sharing and 2nd life business models (relevance: 58%), increasing luxury casualization, democratization and public luxury (relevance: 50%).
-They will find their way and position.
-To quote Andreas Henke from the INLUX / KEYLENS NEO Luxus study: “If there are business models for sharing and 2nd life, then they will also work - until I realize in the crisis that I have only borrowed .
-It has no substance; it’s ultimately against human evolution. ”
+In the midfield are the trends Sharing and XNUMXnd Life business models (relevance: XNUMX%), increasing luxury casualization, democratization to Public Luxury (relevance: XNUMX%).
+These will find their way and their position.
+To quote Andreas Henke from the INLUX/KEYLENS NEO Luxury Study: "If there are business models for sharing and XNUMXnd-life, they will work - until I realize at some point in the crisis that I have only borrowed.
+That has no substance; it's ultimately against human evolution."

 The seventh trend is that of individualization, customization, co-creation (relevance: 75%).
-This will continue to be authorized.
-However, whether in the pole position and in the form in which we know it remains questionable.
-Because we have seen for ourselves that other needs are currently in the foreground.
+This will continue to have its justification.
+However, whether it will be in pole position and in the form in which we know it remains questionable.
+After all, we have seen for ourselves that other needs are currently in the foreground.